 Students can expect to complete the following two film projects while enrolled in the 3-Week Filmmaking Camp:

 At the end of the camp, the final films are celebrated in a screening open to cast, crew, friends and family.
-All students who successfully complete the 3-Week Filmmaking Camp will receive a New York Film Academy Certificate.
+All students who successfully complete the 3-Week Filmmaking Camp receive a New York Film Academy certificate.

 Curious to learn more about the 3-Week HD Filmmaking Summer Camp for Teens?
-Click here to apply online and request more information.
+Click here to learn more about the application process.